aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 <!--
 TO DO?
 Poretools stats
-Would be nice to know what we are dealing with
+Would be nice to know what we are dealing with.
+This is done quitelate (NanoOK analysis) otherwise...
 -->

 ![Tip](img/elemental-tip.png)